NAMES & ALIASES ON PIANOS

 We have a large collection of information about Royal piano makers, including fascinating extracts from the Royal Archives: many makers boasted a Royal warrant, but it is strange when people jump to the conclusion that their individual piano was owned by royalty.
 Some people see a crown mark or a royal crest in their piano, and immediately conclude that the Queen owned it.
 After all, Colman’s Mustard is “By Royal Appointment”, but that doesn’t mean Her Majesty has tasted every single jar!

-There are a great many items on our files about Royal warrants, bills, appointments, privileges, and purchases, under headings which include Addison, Ajello, Bechstein, Bell, Bluthner, Broadwood, Buntebart, Challen, Chappell, Corri, Dale, Erard, Hale, Harper, Haxby, Imhof & Mukle, Jones, Kelly, Kirkman, Lawson, Marr Wood & Co., Marshall & Rose, Metzler, Monington & Weston, Pape, Paterson Sons & Marr Wood, Peachey, Pleyel, Price, Rice, Roberts, Ryley, Scott, Small, Smart, Smith, Steinway, Stodart, Tomkison, Zeitter and others.
+There are a great many items on our files about Royal warrants, bills, appointments, privileges, and purchases, under headings which include Addison, Ajello, Bechstein, Bell, Bluthner, Broadwood, Buntebart, Challen, Chappell, Corri, Dale, Erard, Hale, Harper, Haxby, Imhof & Mukle, Jones, Kelly, Kirkman, Lawson, Marr Wood & Co., Marshall & Rose, Metzler, Mitchison, Monington & Weston, Pape, Paterson Sons & Marr Wood, Peachey, Pleyel, Price, Rice, Roberts, Ryley, Scott, Small, Smart, Smith, Steinway, Stodart, Tomkison, Zeitter and others.
 Around 1844, when the scene above, from the Royal yacht, was printed, when Victoria and Albert were setting up home at Osborne, George Peachey suddenly had a Royal appointment, and called his piano “Royal Albert”, but we have so far been unable to trace any details, or records of a Peachey piano in the Royal yachts or households.
-(In 1836, he had described himself simply as a Music Seller, yet in 1834 he said he was a Pianoforte Manufacturer.)
+(In 1836, he had described himself simply as a Music Seller, yet in 1834 he said he was a Pianoforte Manufacturer, and around 1844 received a royal warrant.)
 Victoria and Albert are thought to have owned a large collection of pianos, but the present whereabouts of most of them is unknown, and our correspondence with Buckingham Palace, Windsor Castle, Sandringham, Balmoral and Osborne House has not produced any evidence of a Peachey piano.
 The earthly remains of a Peachey at Berkyn Manor have prompted the suggestion that because the Queen had been there, this might have been her Peachey, but there is no evidence for this.